 So why was there all that wool in the clothes?
 Follow the logic behind soldiers’ uniforms, balancing appearance on parade with durability and comfort on campaign in all seasons.
-See how centuries of experience and current fashion in 1757 shaped French uniforms.
+See how centuries of experience and current fashion shaped uniforms.
 Learn the stitches used by soldiers and tailors alike to build, repair, and fit uniforms.
 Handle the materials used to protect soldiers from the elements at this front-line outpost.

 In 1781, the buildings in and around Fort Ticonderoga were just ruins.
 British soldiers and sailors trained in framing and finishing wooden buildings were tasked at rebuilding barracks and storehouses.
 Watch as chisels, saws, and axes make perfect mortise and tennon cuts to rebuild structures.